rashidRizvi98/express-md/README.md

 ### Templates

 A `template.html` file, if present in the same directory as a Markdown document, will be used to format that document.
-You can have multiple templates: `expressMd` will search parent directories up the directory tree to find the nearest `template.html` and use that.
+You can have multiple templates: `express-md` will search parent directories up the directory tree to find the nearest `template.html` and use that.

 This allows you to have a default template, and override with custom templates in each subdirectory.